-• The calibration target should be capable of being operated at fixed temperatures or at a temperature that changes very slowly compared with an instrument calibration cycle (no more than a few kelvin per hour).

-- The thermometric temperature of the target must be an accurate representation of its brightness temperature, or alternatively, the brightness temperature must be derived from the thermometric temperature(s) using a calibration target mathematical model with an accuracy sufficient for the calibration verification. - The calibration target brightness temperature uncertainty must, at the most, be equal to the required verification uncertainty and preferably should be significantly smaller. - The calibration target aperture must be sufficiently large and its cavity design such that the target aperture does not vignette the instrument beam, and the instrument field of view falls completely on the intended surfaces of the target cavity. - Where possible, the instrument should be operated in the orientation and with the viewing geometry used for sea surface observations. - All calibration measurements must be securely archived (Section 3.2).
+- The calibration target should be capable of being operated at fixed temperatures or at a temperature that changes very slowly compared with an instrument calibration cycle (no more than a few kelvin per hour). - The thermometric temperature of the target must be an accurate representation of its brightness temperature, or alternatively, the brightness temperature must be derived from the thermometric temperature(s) using a calibration target mathematical model with an accuracy sufficient for the calibration verification. - The calibration target brightness temperature uncertainty must, at the most, be equal to the required verification uncertainty and preferably should be significantly smaller. - Where possible, the instrument should be operated in the orientation and with the viewing geometry used for sea surface observations. - All calibration measurements must be securely archived (Section 3.2).